YooHoo to the Rescue

-YooHoo to the Rescue is a computer animated children's television series produced by Aurora World and Mondo TV.
+YooHoo to the Rescue is an Italian-Korean animated children's television series produced by Aurora World and Mondo TV.
 It is the third TV series based on the YooHoo & Friends franchise, and serves as a revival of the franchise.
 The show is the first Netflix original series for children from South Korea.

 In a series of magical missions, quick-witted YooHoo and his can-do crew travel the globe to help animals in need.
 It was released March 15, 2019 on Netflix.

 Plot

 YooHoo to the Rescue follows the adventures of five animal friends who live in the magical land of YooTopia, a land far outside the Milky Way.
 In each episode, they travel to a new destination to help animals in trouble and make new friends along the way.
 When there is a problem on YooTopia, the colorful fruits of the Sparkling Tree begin to fade.
 The friends get their special gadgets and board their ship Wonderbug, a ladybug-like aircraft.
 They use wit, teamwork, and special gadgets to solve problems and help animals in need.
 Over the course of their adventures, they learn fun facts about a wide variety of environments and make friends with animals.